Amnesty calls for £350m World Cup workers fund

 "Nothing can bring dead workers back to life or restore the dignity of those who were trapped in conditions amounting to modern-day slavery during Qatar's World Cup building boom, but a Fifa workers' fund would still be an important move."

-Fifa said it was assessing the programme proposed by Amnesty, highlighting that it "involves a wide range of non-Fifa World Cup-specific public infrastructure built since 2010".
+Fifa said it was assessing the programme proposed by Amnesty and was already looking at ways to compensate workers in association with the organising committee.

+"Through the recruitment fee reimbursement scheme, for example, both Fifa World Cup and non-Fifa World Cup workers have received payments of a total $22.6m (£18m) as of December 2021, with an additional $5.7m (£4.5m) committed by contractors," it said.

-Qatar's World Cup organisers said they have "worked tirelessly" with international groups for the rights of workers on stadiums and other tournament projects.
+Qatar's World Cup organisers added they had "worked tirelessly" with international groups for the rights of workers on stadiums and other tournament projects.

-A spokesperson for the Supreme Committee for Delivery and Legacy added: "Significant improvements have been made across accommodation standards, health and safety regulations, grievance mechanisms, healthcare provision, and reimbursements of illegal recruitment fees to workers."
+A spokesperson for the Supreme Committee for Delivery and Legacy said: "Significant improvements have been made across accommodation standards, health and safety regulations, grievance mechanisms, healthcare provision, and reimbursements of illegal recruitment fees to workers."

 - 'A man whose courage changed our national game': Floodlights: Andy Woodward's powerful story